KeithCes/Bringers/Bringers/notes.md

 # stuff to add later

+- probably need auth headers for all HTTP calls so someone can't remotely do stuff (SECURITY)
 - when email is changed the email is only changed in db not auth (login uses creation email)
 - slight flickering of keyboard when password fields selected (create)
 - item name/description on confirmation screen